chandanhpcic/docs/source/development/backend/templates.rst

 (http://jinja.pocoo.org/docs/dev/).

-All available templates should be installed at the following location on the OPNsense system:
+All available templates should be installed at the following location on the Reticen8 system:

-#. /usr/local/opnsense/service/templates/
+#. /usr/local/reticen8/service/templates/

 -----------------